-If you are planning to travel to Greece to tie the knot, then you need to know about the traditions that make Greek weddings so special world widely!
+If you are planning to travel to Greece to tie the knot, then you need to have an idea about the traditions that make Greek weddings so special world widely.

 A traditional Greek Wedding

-Have you ever watched the famous American movie “My big fat Greek wedding”?
-It may be exorbitant in the way it presents the reality of Greek formalities, but it gives you a small taste of the philosophy and customs that transpire a traditional Greek From the throwing of a kid on the new bed of the couple, till the squashing of the groom’s foot during the ceremony, every single tradition is absolutely existing and has a special meaning.
-In this tribute, we will give you a closer inspection of the most important traditional proceedings that take place before, during, and even after the sacred ceremony of a common Greek wedding, and their inmost symbolisms
+If you have watched the famous American movie “My big fat Greek wedding”, then you already have a small taste of the philosophy and customs that transpire a traditional Greek wedding.
+From the throwing of a kid on the new bed of the couple, till the squashing of the groom’s foot during the ceremony, every single tradition is absolutely existing and has a special meaning.
+In this tribute, we will give you a closer inspection of the most important traditional proceedings that take place before, during, and even after the sacred ceremony of a common Greek wedding, and their inmost symbolism's.

 When and where traditional Greek Weddings happen

 A weekend- when almost no one works the following day- is typically the best time to have a Greek wedding.
-However, orthodox weddings do not take place during the Lent, on a holy day, or during fasting periods.
+However, orthodox weddings do not take place during the Lent, on a holy day or during fasting periods.
 Unlike the modern-day weddings that most of us are accustomed to thanks to the classic movies, vows are not exchanged between the couple, because the ceremony is symbolic of a spiritual union of two people in love, and not a contract.

-What happens at a Greek wedding day before the wedding
+What happens at a Greek wedding: Before the wedding

 When a Greek couple decides to get engaged, they exchange rings as a commitment to get married in the near future in front of their close family and friends, forming a small celebration of their upcoming united life.

-Towards the end of the ceremony, the priest gives to each of the couples a sip of red wine from the same glass, symbolizing the communion of the blood of Jesus.
+Towards the end of the ceremony, the priest gives to each of the couple a sip of red wine from the same glass.
 The remaining wine of the glass is drunk by the best man or the maid of honor when the ceremony is over.

 At the conclusion of the ceremony, the entire procession and guests get outside the church and make a line for the official wishes to the couple and then pose for professional photos.
-Each of the guests receives a favor (bonbonniere) with candies called “koufeta”, where the number should be single, usually 3, five, or seven, symbolizing that the couple can never be divided.
+Each of the guests receive a bonbonniere with candies called “koufeta”, where the number should be single, usually 3, five or seven, symbolizing that the couple can never be divided.

-After the wedding is over, the groom’s mother waits for the couple at their new home, giving each one of them to eat honey with walnuts on a spoon, so as to enjoy a sweet life together!
+After the wedding is over, the groom's mother waits for the couple at their new home, giving each one of them to eat a traditional Greek sweet on a spoon, so as to enjoy a sweet life together!

-What happens at a Big Fat Wedding Reception
+What happens at a Greek Wedding: the Big Fat Greek Wedding Reception.

-The guests enjoy every kind of Greek delicacies while listening to the music that has been chosen in advance by the couple.
+The guests enjoy every kind of Greek delicacies, while listening to the music that has been chosen in advance by the couple.
 When the party is on fire, the bride usually leads the traditional Greek dances and invites the guests to dance.
 It is not abnormal to see guests throwing flowers at her while she is dancing the traditional Greek belly dance called “tsifteteli”, while plates are being traditionally smashed when the groom is dancing “zeimbekiko”.

-Do you want to organize your dream destination wedding according to the authentic local wedding traditions in Greece?
+Do you want to organize your dream wedding in Greece and experience all the authentic Greek wedding traditions?
 Contact our experienced wedding planning team now.